ace-wg/ace-key-groupcomm/draft-palombini-ace-key-groupcomm.md

 ## Not authorized anymore

 If the node is not authorized anymore, the AS can directly communicate that to the KDC.
-Alternatively, the Access Token might have expired.
-If Token introspection is provided by the AS, the KDC can use it as per Section 5.7 of {{I-D.ietf-ace-oauth-authz}}, in order to verify that the Access Token is still valid.
+Alternatively, the access token might have expired.
+If Token introspection is provided by the AS, the KDC can use it as per Section 5.7 of {{I-D.ietf-ace-oauth-authz}}, in order to verify that the access token is still valid.

 Either case, once aware that a node is not authorized anymore, the KDC has to generate and distribute the new keying material to all authorized members of the group, as well as to remove the unauthorized node from the list of members (if the KDC keeps track of that).
 The KDC relies on the specific rekeying algorithm used in the group, such as e.g. {{RFC2093}}, {{RFC2094}} or {{RFC2627}}, and the related management key material.